antoniogarmendia/EMFStencil/README.md

-##__EMF-Stencil__

-is an Eclipse plug-in that facilitates the creation of scalable editing environments for graphical DSLs.
+__EMF-Stencil__ : is an Eclipse plug-in that facilitates the creation of scalable editing environments for graphical DSLs.

 EMF-Stencil isolate developers from complex technical and implementation details.
 Given the meta-model with the abstract syntax of a DSL, the tool uses different customizable heuristics to assign graphical representations and styles to the DSL elements, which can be subsequently refined through wizards.